 There are also other obstructions to having a smooth structure involving the intersection form.
 For example, by the above the lattice occurs as the intersection form of a unique homeomorphism class of compact, orientable, simply connected 4-manifold, the manifold.
 The lattice is positive definite but not diagonalizable, so by Donaldson’s theorem the manifold does not have a smooth structure.

 The computations we’ve done so far don’t tell us what the intersection form is.
 Fortunately, we’ll be able to compute the intersection form, and hence the cup product structure on cohomology, as follows.
 First, we can compute the signature using the Hirzebruch signature theorem in terms of Pontryagin classes.
-Second, if the signature is not equal to the rank (so the lattice is indefinite) then the possible lattices have been completely classified.
+Second, if the signature is not equal to plus or minus the rank (so the lattice is indefinite) then the possible lattices have been completely classified.
 There are only two possibilities if the rank and signature are fixed, depending only on the parity:

 - if the lattice is odd, it must be the lattice of vectors with integer entries in , the real vector space equipped with the symmetric bilinear form of signature ;